 Paste Prompt 1.
 Claude Code asks you four short questions, then creates the folder tree, an _about-you.md operating filter, your first project hub, the CLAUDE.md helper, the Projects.base query, and the Mission Control.md dashboard page.
 Six building blocks, one paste.

 Paste Prompt 2.
-A small three-section template lands inside your first project's sessions/ folder.
+A small three-section template lands in 06-Templates/_session-template.md.
 Goal, current state, next.
+Single source of truth for every project.
 This is what /wrapup will fill in later.

 Paste Prompt 3.
 Installs the slash command that scaffolds new project hubs with consistent frontmatter and structure.
 From here, every new project gets the same shape automatically.